neherlab/pan-genome-analysis/README.md

 **Step01: specify the set of strains**<br />
-The pipeline can either download sequences from GenBank or run on genomes you provide.
-You need to provide a file within the run directory that contains a list of NCBI RefSeq accession numbers for fetching GenBank files or the names of the files (without file ending) provided.<br />
+You need to provide a file within the run directory that contains a list of NCBI RefSeq accession numbers or the name of own GenBank files (without file ending).<br />
-If using own GenBank files, step02 can be skipped and corresponding GenBank files should be placed in the same folder where strain list is located.<br />
 - Input:<br />
 In folder `./data/TestSet/:`<br />
 TestSet-RefSeq.txt<br />